-Conference Announcement - Towards meaningful education and decent work for the youth in Eastern and Southern Africa: partnerships, democratisation and sustainability
+Conference - Towards meaningful education and decent work for the youth in Eastern and Southern Africa: partnerships, democratisation and sustainability

 The UNESCO Chair on Lifelong Learning, Youth & Work and partners are glad to announce the conference ‘Towards meaningful education and decent work for the youth in Eastern and Southern Africa’ focusing on partnerships, democratisation and sustainability of approaches and interventions.

 The conference will be hybrid.
 Next to live sessions in Gulu, Uganda, we will also be organising livestreams and online panel sessions and round tables.